Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 How To Serve

 This creamy sweet pie would be a great addition to any Thanksgiving table alongside our amazing crustless pumpkin pie recipe.
-Serve it with a scoop of vanilla ice cream for a delightful way to finish off a special occasion meal.

 We have plenty more no-bake recipes that will make adding dessert to your meal simple.
-Our no-bake lemon pie and no-bake Oreo cheesecake are both decadent treats you will enjoy.

 Storage

 IN THE FRIDGE: You can use the plastic lid from the ready-made pie crust as a lid for the pie.
-This pecan cream pie can be stored in the refrigerator for up to 4 days.
+This pecan cream pie can be stored in the refrigerator for up to four days.

 IN THE FREEZER: You can freeze this pie for up to three months.
 Wrap it well with plastic wrap before storing it in the freezer.